Caproni Ca.90: Design and development

-It was hailed as a technological triumph of the era, having demonstrated, among other things, that landplanes could reach such large dimensions without necessarily increasing the difficulty of taking off or landing.
-In fact, the controllability of the Ca.90 did not substantially differ from that of smaller aircraft despite its exceptional size and weight; during its trials, the aircraft was regularly being piloted by a single person.
+The Ca.90 was hailed as a technological triumph of the era, having demonstrated, among other things, that land planes could reach large dimensions without necessarily increasing the difficulty of taking off or landing.
+In fact, the controllability of the Ca.90 did not substantially differ from that of smaller aircraft despite its exceptional size and weight; during its trials, the aircraft was regularly piloted by a single person.
 This outcome can be at least in part attributed to a series of careful studies conducted as well as the adoption of special balancing surfaces across the various flight controls to permit the pilot to operate the aircraft without incurring undue levels of fatigue.
 Furthermore, all of the instrumentation and various controls, such as of the engines, had been intentionally organised for the pilot's ease of use.
 The flight controls were typically actuated using steel cables.
 The flight deck was outfitted with dual flying controls and various other provisions for a second pilot.

-The Ca.90 demonstrated that large land-based aircraft could possess considerable advantages over a comparably sized flying boat, particular in terms of its weight; while the flying boat necessitated the use of a complex and heavy hull to withstand rough seas and the considerable stresses involved in its interactions with water, landplanes could be built with a comparatively simpler and lighter fuselage, their lowered weight translated into a larger useful payload capacity for the same engine power.
+The Ca.90 demonstrated that large land-based aircraft could possess considerable advantages over a comparably sized flying boat, particularly in terms of its weight; while the flying boat necessitated the use of a complex and heavy hull to withstand rough seas and the considerable stresses involved in its interactions with water, land planes could be built with a comparatively simpler and lighter fuselage, their lowered weight translated into a larger useful payload capacity for the same engine power.
 Land-based operations would also be less troubled by certain weather phenomenon; flying boat operations were frequently postponed due to rough seas.
 Despite these conclusions, it was also speculated that relatively few modifications to the fuselage would be needed to form a sturdy water-tight hull, and thus permit the Ca.90 to alight on either land or water.

 In the bomber role, the Ca.90 had an effective radius of action of 2,000 km (1243 ml.) while carrying 8,000 kg (17,600 lb.) of bombs.
 Furthermore, it was promoted as being ready to repel attacks by hostile pursuit aircraft, its structure being fairly tolerant to battle damage, and capable of attacking distant targets without an escort.
-Furthermore, it was suggested that the aircraft could be readily adapted for other purposes, including the carriage of passengers, air mail, and freight within its large fuselage; as an airliner, it would be capable of lengthy nonstop flights, event potentially flying Transatlantic routes, albeit with a reduced payload capacity in order to carry more fuel to do so.
-The scale of the Ca.90 was such that the aircraft became a matter of national prestige for Italy's aeronautical industry as well as the wider Italian nation and Caproni.
+It was suggested that the aircraft could be readily adapted for other purposes, including the carriage of passengers, air mail, and freight within its large fuselage; as an airliner, it would be capable of lengthy nonstop flights, potentially flying Transatlantic routes, albeit with a reduced payload capacity in order to carry enough fuel to do so.
+The scale of the Ca.90 was such that the aircraft became a matter of national prestige for Italy's aeronautical industry as well as for Caproni and the wider Italian nation.

 Appearances in media

-The Ca.90 appeared in animated form, within the Studio Ghibli film The Wind Rises.
+The Ca.90 has appeared in animated form in the Studio Ghibli film The Wind Rises.
 It makes its appearance in a dream sequence where Jiro Horikoshi has a meaningful meeting and conversation with his inspiration, Count Caproni.